h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Example_3.md

 - The peak still occurs at (0,0), but its height is different due to the determinant
 - The surface is tilted, with its principal axes rotated from the coordinate axes
 - The contours projected onto the xy-plane form rotated ellipses
-- The primary direction of spread is along the y = x line (reflecting positive correlation)
+- The primary direction of spread is along the $y = x$ line (reflecting positive correlation)
 - The surface shows that x and y tend to increase or decrease together
-- The correlation creates a 'ridge' along the y = x direction
+- The correlation creates a 'ridge' along the $y = x$ direction
 - The volume under the surface still equals 1

 ### Step 7: Key Insights from Comparing All Three 3D Visualizations